 Developing countries are the most important part of the Vaccine Alliance.
 They apply for support, manage grants and finance immunisation programmes.

 Industrialised country governments' experience and funding ensure health is prioritised in development programmes.

 CSOs help deliver vaccines to remote communities, implement vaccine programmes and advocate for immunisation.

 More than half of Gavi vaccine suppliers are based in emerging markets.

 Gavi harnesses the technical expertise of the IFPMA to ensure new vaccines are available that address the needs of developing countries.

-Partnership with the research community allows Gavi to tap in the latest information and thinking from the scientific, medical and product delivery communities.
+Partnering with the research community allows Gavi to tap in the latest information and thinking from the scientific, medical and product delivery communities.

 02 October 2013